Altius/Index/README.md

 All peak files must have been generated using the same FDR threshold.
-After hotspot2 has generated per-base results for a biosample up to a given FDR threshold (e.g. 5% or 100%), hotspots and peaks at any stricter FDR threshold of interest can be extracted from the results by a pair of scripts that are part of the `hotspot2` package.
+After hotspot2 has generated per-base results for a biosample up to a given FDR threshold (e.g. 5% or 100%), hotspots and peaks at any stricter FDR threshold of interest can be extracted from the results by a pair of scripts contained in the `hotspot2` package.
 The per-base results reside in a file whose name ends in `allcalls.starch`.
 To obtain variable-width peaks at a desired FDR threshold, this file, and the hotspot2 output files containing mapped cleavages (name ending in `cutcounts.starch`) and the total number of mapped cleavages (name ending in `cleavage.total`) are needed.